content row

 • Coverage ends on the child’s 26th birthday.

-Incapacitated Children
+Incapacitated Dependents

-Unmarried dependent children may be eligible for incapacitated dependent coverage if they are unable to support themselves due to a disability and became so before they would normally lose dependent coverage.
+Subject to approval by Blue Cross Blue Shield of Alabama: Unmarried dependent children may be eligible for incapacitated dependent coverage if they are unable to support themselves due to a disability and became so before they would normally lose dependent coverage.
 They must meet the following criteria:

 • They are 19 or older.